What is Pupil Premium?

 As part of our commitment to the development of the ‘whole child’ and raising aspirations, the funding is also used to enrich our children’s experiences.

-From 2018, children at St Anselm’s who are in receipt of the Pupil Premium:
+For 2018-19, children at St Anselm’s who are in receipt of the Pupil Premium:

 - have a 50% subsidy for curriculum enrichment activities –residential trips and school trips.

 - Are welcome to attend one after school club offered by NGS per term for free.

 - Are invited to attend breakfast club for free for up to three days per week

 The document below gives details of the planned spending for the current academic year and an evaluation of the spending for previous year.

 How Do I Know If My Child Can Receive Pupil Premium Funding?

 The most common reason a pupil receives Pupil Premium funding at our school is because a parent is registered as receiving a benefit that entitles them to free school meals.
 This is not the same as receiving a universal free school meal if your child is in KS1.